 - Subverted in Maskerade, when a suspicious-looking double bass case is anxiously opened by the opera house's manager, and found to contain the mutilated, broken-necked remains of ... a double bass.

 - Older Than Steam: This happens memorably to Bluebeard's wife in the 1697 Fairy Tale.
 Well, he did tell her not to look....

 - An episode of the detective series Simon And Simon featured a scene where the Girl of the Week opened a closet in a nice, clean, unassuming house to find herself staring at a decaying, socket-eyed female corpse.
 Since the stench of decomposition would probably have been fairly noticeable, one might wonder why the woman wasn't more cautious about opening the door.
 (Yes... one might wonder... if one hadn't been so traumatized by the scene that they ducked under their bed and started to cry like this then-9-year-old editor did...
 Damn you, Simon & Simon...)

 - Parodied when the Doctor and his friends split up to search a school for evidence of the villains' evil plot.
 One character opens a door, we hear a high, terrified scream...and (eventually) see that he has discovered a closet full of vacuum-packed rats.
 Quoth the Doctor: "You decided to scream?
 Like a little girl?
 Nine, maybe ten years old.
 Pigtails, frilly skirt..."

-- Mind you, Doctor Who isn't immune from this in itself; it used it straight in an earlier episode.
+- Mind you, the show isn't immune from this in itself; it used it straight in an earlier episode.
 Fortunately, the exact shot of the Peek-A-Boo Corpse had been used in the trailer, so everyone was expecting it.

 - Heroes, twice in the second episode.
 First, the frozen corpse of Molly's partially decapitated father is sitting at the dinner table.
 Then again, Hiro finds the partially decapitated corpse of Isaac Mendez.
 This is the first hint that Hiro isn't in the present, since we just saw Isaac Mendez, and he was perfectly fine.

-- Buffy example: in the episode "Ted", Xander opens a closet to find...skeletons.
+- In the episode "Ted", Xander opens a closet to find...skeletons.
 The audience doesn't see the bodies, though.